SEO Trends: How Will Voice Search Affect SEO?

 How to Optimize for Voice Search

 The rise of voice search doesn’t mean you need to overhaul your entire SEO strategy or the content on your site, but it does mean you will need to make subtle changes to be more successful in the voice search universe.
 Here are some extra steps you can take to improve the SEO on your site and prepare for the impact of voice searches.

 Use Schema Markup

 Because many voice search results are coming from featured snippets, using Schema markup on your site is a good starting point for winning the top spot.
-You should already be utilizing Schema on your site, but if you’re not, this is a great reason to start.
+You should already be utilizing Schema best practices on your site, but if you’re not, this is a great reason to start.

 Schema markup allows you to add structured data to your site, which helps search engines better understand your content.
 When done correctly, Schema markup can lead to the generation of rich snippets in search results, which are also prominent on desktop and mobile searches.